HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Detailed Method Description

 \subsection{Section Title Detection and Hierarchy Level Allocation}

 In this section, we describe several approaches employed for the task of detecting section titles and identifying their respective hierarchy level.
-In the following, we propose the \textit{TOC-Based PageParser} which makes use of the table of contents for collecting all section titles within the fulltext.
-We also experiment with ann existing rule-based approach named PDFstruct.
-Finally, we employ different kinds of large language models for this task.
+We implement two approaches (TOC-Based PageParser and LLM-Refined PageParser) and compare them to representative open-source parsers and LLM baselines (App.~\ref{sec:baselines}).